 Invest in yourself

 This is my favorite way to use a tax refund and the one that will bring you the most joy and hopefully the most return on your money.
 Are you currently living your dream?
 What job would you consider your dream job?
-Maybe you can use your refund to go back to school or get advanced training in your area of expertise.
+Maybe you can use your refund to go back to school, earn an online degree from the comfort of your home, or get advanced training in your area of expertise.
 Or, perhaps you want to start your own business. $3,000 is plenty of money to get your business up and running, and hopefully by this time next year, you’ll be working for yourself full time!

 To me, the best way to invest in yourself is to start your own blog.
 I started blogging 1 1/2 years ago and am now making hundreds of dollars per month from it without hardly doing anything.
 You can see my income reports here and my weekly blogging duties here.
 Whether you want to be a professional blogger, freelance or run a small business, a blog is a necessity.
 With Bluehost, you can start your blog for just $3.49/month and your domain name is free for the first year!
 Use my link and I’ll also give you a copy of my book – The Beginner’s Guide to Blogging – for free as a thank you!